omid-razizadeh/Amazon/README.md

 There are different ways to extract information from webpages:

-    Computer vision
+1.Computer vision

-    Using regular expressions
+2.Using regular expressions

-    Web scraping like beautifulsoup or crawlers in python
+3.Web scraping like beautifulsoup or crawlers in python

 We choose the third one and we want to extract some information from amazon and ebay website.

     For this we need to know a little bit of css or xpath and the structure of scrapy library in python.